jayparekh30/DS-2/README.md

 ```
 java -cp ".;lib/json-20210307.jar" AggregationServer
 ```
+_Do not close AggregationServer terminal just open new terminal_

 ***(3) Take any weather file*** - if you want to see expired weather data remove functionality then please run command ***(3)*** by taking different weather files.

 ```
 java -cp ".;lib/json-20210307.jar" ContentServer.java localhost 4567 weather_6.txt
 ```